-- The top-placing student at each district's Big Questions division will qualify to the National Tournament. - District chairs must elect to hold a Big Questions national qualifying event on the Tabroom.com District Dates form. - Districts will not be eligible to receive a sub-grant for hosting a Big Questions event. - Big Questions entries will not count toward a school's district entry limits. - The district Big Questions division may be held in conjunction with the district tournament or as a stand-alone event on a separate date as long as it occurs before May 1.
-The district event must meet the following requirements: - Minimum of 10 high school competitors. - All students must compete as individuals. - All competitors must be NSDA members and eligible to compete in the district tournament series. - More than one school in attendance. - The event must be organized through or with the permission of the district chair. - The event will follow the tabulation method chosen by the District Committee for all other debate events.
-This includes the double down method or the pilot method. - The top-placing student will not be eligible to compete at the National Tournament if they have qualified in a main event.
-Students may choose to attend the National Tournament in Big Questions instead of World Schools Debate. - If the Big Questions district event is held before the district's main National Qualifying tournament, the topplacing student's name may be withdrawn and replaced with an alternate's if the top-placing student qualifies in another event. - Only entries composed of individual debaters may compete at Nationals. - Each qualifier must provide a full-time judge for the entirety of the competition at the National Tournament.
+- The two top-placing students at each district's Big Questions division will qualify to the National Tournament. - District chairs must elect to hold a Big Questions national qualifying event on the Tabroom.com District Dates form - In the 2021-2022 school year, district tournaments are eligible to receive a sub-grant award for adding BQ to their tournament series. - Big Questions entries will not count toward a school's district entry limits. - The district Big Questions division may be held in conjunction with the district tournament or as a stand-alone event on a separate date as long as it occurs before May 1.
+The district event must meet the following requirements: - Minimum of 10 high school competitors. - Minimum of 2 schools. - All students must compete as individuals. - All competitors must be NSDA members and eligible to compete in the district tournament series. - The event must be organized through or with the permission of the district chair. - The event must follow district rules for conducting a district debate tournament.
+The District Committee may choose whether to run Big Questions as a round robin, single elimination bracketed tournament, or double elimination bracketed tournament. - The two top-placing students will not be eligible to compete at the National Tournament if they have qualified in a main event.
+Students may choose to attend the National Tournament in Big Questions instead of World Schools Debate. - If the Big Questions district event is held before the district's main national qualifying tournament, the two top-placing students' names may be withdrawn and replaced with alternates if the two top-placing students qualify in another event. - Only entries composed of individual debaters may compete at Nationals. - Each qualifier must provide a full-time judge for the entirety of the competition at the National Tournament.
 Students who do not provide a full-time judge will not be permitted to enter.